 Below, we’ll teach you how to do an inverted row, outline the move’s benefits, variations, and provide set and rep recommendations.

-- How-To: Inverted Row
+- How to Do the Inverted Row

 - Benefits of the Inverted Row

-- Inverted Row Progressions
+- Inverted Row Variations

 - Inverted Row Alternatives